yonkov/nasio/README.md

 For the above code you will need to use two custom html widgets.
 Drag them to the footer sidebars and paste the code there.
 Do not forget to save.
 In this way you will be able to customize the footer the way you like it.

-## Customizer
+## Theme Customizer
-Just enough options to make your site unique.
-There are options in the theme customizer to change header background color, to change the headings color and the primary menu color.
+Use the theme customizer to customize the theme to taste.
+There are just enough options to make your site unique.
+You can change the header background color, the headings text color and the primary menu text color.

 To use the theme's customizer log in to your dashboard and navigate to Appearance > Customize.
-You can also access the customizer from the admin bar.
+You can also access the customizer from the admin bar on the top of the page.

 ### Site identity: